webyrd/multi-quine/README.md

 # multi-quine
 Generation of simple multi-language quines using relational interpreters for two Scheme-like languages.

+This is really a proof-of-concept, given that the languages are almost identical.
+What are languages with more interesting differences that would be fun to implement?

 Language 1 supports 'cons' but not 'list', while language 2 supports 'list' but not 'cons'.

 See the test "multi-lang-quines-langs-1-and-2-non-cheeky" for an example of multi-language quine inference: